 Gero Onsen Gassho-mura

-We arrived just after 4pm which meant we had one hour until close time.
-Following the path, we viewed the gassho houses, some of which can be entered.
-The uphill walk is definitely worth it once you see the backdrop of the village.
-There are lots of green plants and colourful flowers throughout.
 Although it is only small, this place felt special.
 Our four-year-old loved it.
 There are frogs hidden everywhere (gero gero is the noise they make in Japanese) and his favourite was the ponds of koi fish.
-You are able to feed them with food that can be purchased nearby.
+You can feed them with food that can be purchased nearby.

 Gero Onsen town is small but very picturesque.
 Unfortunately, we didn’t get to experience as much of it as we would have liked.
 We arrived in the afternoon and the next day we only had the morning.
 It was raining and a lot of stores weren’t open yet.
 We did, however, enjoy walking through town on our way to the museum and back.

 When we visited in early Summer, everywhere was green.
 The grass was growing along the Hida River and forested mountains surrounded the town.
-To get to the museum we followed a tree-lined path along the stream running uphill.
+Walking to the museum, we followed a tree-lined path along the stream.
 I liked seeing the traditional Japanese houses along the way.
-We passed by a Lawson convenience store which stood out as a modern building in an old town.
-It was very quiet with only a few people around.
-Perhaps as it was summer and Gero Onsen, as its name suggests is a popular place for onsen.

 Onsen

 Along with Arima and Kusatsu, Gero is known as one of the top three onsens in Japan.
 The therapeutic waters are what makes the town famous.
 The first hot spring you will see is the open-air bath, located alongside the river, just down from the bridge.
-The town has three public bathhouses and ryokans open teir baths to the public at certain times.
+The town has three public bathhouses and Ryokans open their baths to the public at certain times.
 A spa pass is available to purchase which allows entry to three of the ryokan baths.
 Walking around town, you will find free foot baths, we also found a hand spa.

 Our thoughts on Gero

 It may have been a very short visit but the little time we did have in Gero was wonderful.
 Our four-year-old enjoyed spotting frog-themed things around town and he loved the koi ponds at the museum and Bosenkan.
 Gero Onsen is a peaceful and beautifully picturesque town.
 It made for a great rest stop in between two busy cities and showed a different side of Japan which is exactly what we wanted.
-Booking.com